-There could be a number of reasons why you would want to restore your MacBook Pro.
+The reasons why you want to restore your MacBook are varied.
 Restoring MacBook is useful when you are experiencing certain issues with its performance, system errors, or virus attack.
 You also need to restore your MacBook before selling or donating.
 The process to restore MacBook is quite straightforward if you know all the steps.
 In this case, let’s learn how to reset a Mac to its factory settings without losing data.